barelyhuman/sizesnap/readme.md

 There's also a webversion, which serves the purpose of quickly checking a package's contents and their sizes.
 You can visit it as [https://sizesnap.reaper.im](https://sizesnap.reaper.im)

+## Lighter CLI

+There's also a subpackage which is **400B** if you'd like to use that for a CLI or writing your own programmatic API You can read about it on it's own readme [packages/sizesnap-lite](packages/sizesnap-lite)

 ## Install

 ```sh